favourch/Notes-blog/docs/USMLE/Immunology/Systemic lupus erythematosus.md

 - Hormonal factors: <span style="background:rgba(240, 200, 0, 0.2)">Hyperestrogenic states (e.g., due to oral contraceptive use, postmenopausal hormonal therapy</span>, [[../Reproductive/Endometriosis|endometriosis]]) are associated with an increased risk of SLE.
 - Environmental factors
 	- Cigarette smoking and silica exposure increase the risk of developing SLE.
-	- <span style="background:rgba(240, 200, 0, 0.2)">UV light and EBV infection may trigger disease flares</span>, but there is insufficient evidence on whether they cause SLE.
+	- <span style="background:rgba(240, 200, 0, 0.2)">UV light and [[../Infective disease/Infectious mononucleosis|EBV]] infection may trigger disease flares</span>, but there is insufficient evidence on whether they cause SLE.
 	- Drugs such as procainamide or hydralazine (see “[[../Cardiology/Drug-induced lupus erythematosus|Drug-induced lupus erythematosus]]”)

 ---